25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 7. Enjoy the Maui Lavander Farm

 Didn’t get enough nature at the botanical gardens?
-Well, the Ali’i Kula Lavender Farm is one of the most fun things to do on Maui Hawaii for only $3 admission!
+Well, the Ali’i Kula Lavender Farm is one of the most fun things to do on Maui Hawaii.

 Maui Hawaii Things to Do